ATM Cards vs Debit Cards- What’s the Difference?

 • Mini statements for recent transactions can be checked at the ATM

-• Your ATM Card gets blocked after 3 unsuccessful PIN number attempt; preventing the user from losing money in the event of ATM card loss or theft.
+• Your ATM Card gets blocked after 3 unsuccessful PIN attempts; preventing the user from losing money in the event of ATM card loss or theft.

 While there are multiple benefits, there are a few limitations of having an ATM card too.
 Here are a few of them-